dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

   a Dart > JavaScript compiler, and a package manager
 * and a special build of Chromium that has the Dart VM embedded in it for running Dart Web apps directly
+{% endcomment %}

+Dartboard is a collection of tutorials, _Targets_, that teaches your how to build Web programs using Dart and its tools and APIs.
-Dartboard is designed so that you can follow the Targets in order, building your knowledge of Dart from the ground up, or you can customize your learning experience by choosing just the Targets you need.
+It is designed so that you can follow the Targets in order, building your knowledge of Dart from the ground up, or you can customize your learning experience by choosing just the Targets you need.